IMI-ConcePTION/Level-2-checks/README.md

 4. Inside the main folder create a folder named `CDMInstances`, which will be used to store the .csv files representing the CDM tables(if you already have done so for Level 1 checks skip this step).
 5. Inside the `CDMInstances` folder create a folder with the name of your project and inside the latter put all your .csv files(if you already have done so for Level 1 checks skip this step).
 6. In the folder `Level_2_checks_to_be_deployed_v2.0/Study Scripts`, go to the script 99_path.R and change the variable Studyname(line 6) to the name of your project.
 Make sure that the name of the folder you have created in the folder `CDMInstances` and the name of the variable match exactly.
 Save it.
-7.Open the to_run.R script and you are ready to run level 2 checks.
+7. Open the to_run.R script and you are ready to run level 2 checks.

 ### Current version